nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Miguel - StrongMinded
   - Lynx - Strengthen WightKnight
   - Harle - Get to Level 4 - Diminish
-  - WightKnight - 3 / 3
+  - WightKnight - 3 / 3 (Miguel HP Range: below 1400)
   - Miguel - HolyDragSword
   - Lynx - 1 / 2 / 2 (use harle when lynx empties his stamina but just the remaining attacks)
-  - WightKnight - 3 / 2 (Only do 3 if Crit anywhere, 3 / 3 if no Strengthen)
+  - WightKnight - 3 / 2 (Only do 3 if Crit anywhere, 3 / 3 if no Strengthen) (Miguel HP Range: Above: 900)
+  - Lynx - Get to Level 3 - GlideHook
-  - Harle - 1 / 1 / 2 - MoonBeams (Skip Element if Crit)
+  - Harle - 1's until Miguel is at 4ap - TurnBlack WightKnight (Skip if Miguel AP is at 5)
   - WightKnight - 3 / 3
 - **Sprigg Level 5 and AntiBlack on Harle**
   - Sprigg - DoppelGanger WightKnight